Somatic & Attachment Coaching

 • Something keeps getting in the way of the closeness you want, but you know deeper connection is possible

-• Relationships repeat familiar patterns despite your awareness, but you're ready to reorganize them
+• Relationships repeat familiar patterns despite your awareness, but you are ready to change them

 • Intimacy feels complicated or effortful, but you sense a more secure and authentic way of relating